decentraland-scenes/inworld-ai-colyseus-proxy-service/README.md

 # Welcome to InWorld.ai Colyseus Service!

-InWorld JS SDK is not compatible with DCL runtime (depends on too many things it does not have).
+InWorld JS SDK is not compatible with DCL runtime (depends on too many things the Decentraland runtime does not have out of the box).
 This provides a workaround by acting as a proxy.
 There are benefits to this approach such as the ability upgrade the SDK, bug fixing (to some extent) to optimize and the connection on the server instead of on the client.

 This project has been created using [⚔️ `create-colyseus-app`](https://github.com/colyseus/create-colyseus-app/) - an npm init template for kick starting a Colyseus project in TypeScript.